aukilabs/posemesh/core/domain/README.md

 ### Domain Manager

-The domain manager is a special node within the domain cluster, responsible for managing tasks, accepting data uploads, and serving public keys.
+The domain manager is a special node within the domain cluster, responsible for managing tasks, accepting data uploads, and serving domain public keys.
 It needs to be publicly accessible and online 24/7, allowing other nodes in the domain cluster to use it as a bootstrap node to access the Kademlia DHT.
-When a peer submits a job to the domain manager, it issues a time-limited, scope-limited task token.
-This token enables peers in the cluster to communicate directly and complete tasks securely.
+The domain manager also stores one key pair for each domain.
+Peers who want to collaborate in the domain need to submit jobs to the domain manager, which issues a time-limited and scope-limited JWT token signed by the domain's private key.

 Currently, the domain manager also functions as a relay due to its public accessibility.
 However, this capability will be transitioned to the standalone Relay service once it is integrated with the Posemesh SDK.
 The Relay service, as described in the [AUKI Posemesh Whitepaper](https://auki.gitbook.io/whitepaper/technical-overview/the-relay-service), is designed to handle real-time, low-latency communication, leveraging decentralized infrastructure to enhance performance and scalability.

+### Trustless Domain Cluster
+The domain manager is a critical component of the domain cluster, yet it presents several challenges that must be addressed to ensure robust and secure operations:

+- **Local Key Storage**: Storing key pairs locally poses significant security risks.
+Unauthorized access could lead to a complete compromise of the domain.

+- **Single Point of Failure**: As the central authority, the domain manager represents a single point of failure.
+Any downtime can render all managed domains inoperative.

+- **Trust Dependency**: Domain owners are required to place significant trust in the domain manager's ability to operate securely and reliably.
+Any negligence or malicious behavior could jeopardize domain security.

+To mitigate these risks, we are exploring several alternatives:

+- **Decentralized Key Management**: Utilize smart contracts specifically for the management of domain keys, reducing reliance on centralized entities and enhancing cryptographic security.

+- **Distributed Network Architecture**: Implementing a distributed network of domain managers will ensure high availability and fault tolerance, reducing the risk of downtime.

+- **Trustless Systems and Reputation Mechanisms**: Establish a framework where domain managers actively witness and validate each other's actions.
+This mutual validation process ensures system integrity and security.
+Additionally, domain owners can select domain managers based on their reliability and performance history, fostering a more secure and trustworthy environment.

-## Cluster Security
+### Cluster Security

 Data security within the domain cluster is ensured through several mechanisms: